 Producers from the U.S. and France sat down to discuss the strategies and challenges of international co-productions—from the creative to the technical, and everything in between.
-Panelists include Killer Films’ Head of Production & Development David Hinojosa (Wiener-Dog, Frank & Lola), Parts & Labor co-founder Jay Van Hoy (Beginners, Frank & Lola, The Witch), and Les films du bélier’s Justin Taurand (Heal the Living, 2016 IFCIC Award for Best Young Producer).
+Panelists include Killer Films’ Head of Production & Development David Hinojosa (Wiener-Dog, Frank & Lola), Parts & Labor co-founder Jay Van Hoy (Beginners, Frank & Lola, The Witch), Les films du bélier’s Justin Taurand (Heal the Living, 2016 IFCIC Award for Best Young Producer), Gaëlle Mareschi from Kinology and Flexus Films, and filmmaker Nathan Silver (Stinking Heaven, Thirst Street).
 Moderated by Eugene Hernandez.
 Presented in partnership with IFP and French in Motion.

 The Film Society of Lincoln Center is devoted to supporting the art and elevating the craft of cinema.
 The only branch of the world-renowned arts complex Lincoln Center to shine a light on the everlasting yet evolving importance of the moving image, this nonprofit organization was founded in 1969 to celebrate American and international film.
 Via year-round programming and discussions; its annual New York Film Festival; and its publications, including Film Comment, the U.S.’s premier magazine about films and film culture, the Film Society endeavors to make the discussion and appreciation of cinema accessible to a broader audience, as well as to ensure that it will remain an essential art form for years to come.

 More info: filmlinc.org